ngrx/platform/projects/ngrx.io/content/guide/component-store/write.md

 ## `patchState` method

-The `patchState` method can be called by providing a partial state object or a partial updater callback.
+The `patchState` method can be called by providing a partial state Observable<object>, object, or a partial updater callback.

 When the partial state is provided it patches the state with the provided value.